UnaryPlus/owenbechtel.com/blog/functions-on-power-sets/index.md

 It turns out there is a third, lesser-known, way for $$f$$ to act on power sets, which has properties dual to those of the image.
 For the purposes of this article, I will call this the _coimage_ and denote it by $$f_\forall$$.
 The coimage of a subset $$X \subseteq A$$ is defined as $$f_\forall(X) = \{ y \in B \mid \forall x \in A. f(x) = y \implies x \in X \}$$.
 In other words, $$f_\forall(X)$$ is the subset of $$B$$ consisting of elements whose fibers are contained in $$X$$.

-The image and the coimage together satisfy the following properties:
+The image and the coimage satisfy the following properties:

 1. $$f_\exists(\emptyset) = \emptyset$$.
 2. $$f_\forall(A) = B$$.